Tuesday’s analyst upgrades and downgrades

 In other analyst actions:

-Cormark Securities Inc. analyst David Tyerman upgraded Bombardier Inc. (BBD.B-T) to "buy" from "market perform." and raised his target to $3.20 from $2.40.
+Cormark Securities Inc. analyst David Tyerman upgraded Bombardier Inc. (BBD.B-T) to "buy" from "market perform" and raised his target to $3.20 from $2.40.
 The analyst average target is $3.02, according to Bloomberg data.

+RBC Dominion Securities analyst Dan Rollins downgraded Eldorado Gold Corp.
+(EGO-N, ELD-T) to "underperform" from "sector perform" and cut his target to $1.75 (U.S.) from $3.
+The analyst average target is $2.58.

 Oppenheimer & Co analyst Anna Andreeva downgraded Hanesbrands Inc. (HBI-N) to "market perform" from "outperform" with a target of $26 (U.S.), falling from $32.
 The analyst average is $27.36.